syncfusion-content/wpf-docs/wpf/OLAPGrid/How-To/Apply-Formatting-for-Measure-elements.md

 ![Displaying measure as fraction format](Apply-Formatting-for-Measure-elements_images/Apply-Formatting-for-Measure-elements_img8.png)

-* `HexaDecimal` - is used to display the cell value as hexa-decimal format.
+* `HexaDecimal` - is used to display the cell value as hexadecimal format.

 Refer the below code sample: